 Santa's Secret Service for CLASSES, GROUPS or PARTIES!

-How does Santa's Secret Service work for CLASSES or GROUPS?
+How do Santa's Secret Service TOP SECRET MISSIONS work for CLASSES or GROUPS?

 For schools, typically, after Thanksgiving break, each student in the class receives a recruitment letter and their first Mission in an envelope marked, “Top Secret."
 Then, the students receive a Mission a week until they break for the holidays.
 The Missions are simple and easy to carry out.
 Everything the students need is provided.
 What if the student does not complete the Mission?
 No worries, it is all for fun and a great learning opportunity.